YannGuidon/miniMAC_tx/README.md

 - the Hammer18 unit is a non-linear XOR-based scrambler that boosts the Hamming distance on the 18 bits.

 Together they provide a very strong and early error detection, tailored for early retransmition.
-Higher levels of the protocol detect anomalous conditions and reset the link's state.
+Higher levels of the protocol will detect anomalous conditions and reset the link's state.

 ## What next?

 This is a VHDL to Verilog+IHP PDK port.
 I'll try to get 2 boards to test both coder and decoder in a chain, let's hope it works.
+Then maybe I'll have a decent PHY to test...